naveen-gthb/javascript-mini-projects/README.md

 # JavaScript Mini Projects

-This repository contains different branches and each branch contains a completely different project.
+This repository has multiple branches, each with its own project.

 List of project:
 Sr. No.|Project Name| Branch Name| Try It Now|